Creation of NZBS

 - Inefficiencies arising from duplication, comparatively high administrative and transaction costs, and failure to capture potential economies of scale;

-- Difficult communication lines at both operations and clinical levels;
+- Difficult communication lines at both operational and clinical levels;

 - Limited customer focus where customers are seen as donors, clinicians and recipients; and